logzio/logz-docs/_source/logzio_collections/_security-sources/openvpn.md

   - firewalls
 order: 1380
 ---
-[OpenVPN](https://openvpn.net) is ais a virtual private network system for secure point-to-point or site-to-site connections.
+[OpenVPN](https://openvpn.net) is a virtual private network system for secure point-to-point or site-to-site connections.